 Can you envision the impact of offering educational blog posts to clear up common questions for a confused prospective patient?
 Chiropractors who blog regularly are able to answer common questions and concerns patients have, establishing themselves as an authority in the new patients’ eyes.

 4. Drive Long Term Results

 Whether you’re working out at the gym or taking a trip to Hawaii, your blog never sleeps.
 It’s in operation 24 hours a day.
 Day and night, around the clock, your blog always has the potential to attract and convert site visitors into new patients.

 Let’s say that today you write and publish a new blog post.
 You post it on your social media pages and over the next few days you get 100 views and 5 interested prospects.
 A couple weeks later you send out a newsletter, which drives existing patients to your website.
 You get 50 more views and 5 patients who realize it’s time to schedule their next appointment.
 It doesn’t stop there.
 Now that your blog post is ranking in Google, for weeks, months, and years you’ll continue to get traffic from that single blog post.

 You can see the power blogging can have for your practice.
 In fact, over 60 percent of Internet users have completed some form of transaction based on content from a blog.

 Ready to start your practice blog?
-Download our free “Blogging for Beginners” ebook to see how you can get more traffic to your website and more new patients for your practice!
+Download our free “Blogging for Beginners” ebook and this list of 101 chiropractic blog topic ideas to see how you can get more traffic to your website and more new patients for your practice!